 Finally, even fewer articles reported the outlier limit calculation function.
 As the function chosen impacts calculated outlier limit, it also affects where values are considered outliers.
-We are unaware of a recommended outlier removal function but encourage stating such details.
+The most popular strategy we observed were rolling breath averages and standard deviation with 3-5 breaths and ±3-4 SD.
+Though rarely noted, we suspect these are popular as they are based on published literature [20], are relatively easy to program, and may come pre-installed on some metabolic cart software.
+However, this should not preclude investigating other outlier functions within this domain or using digital filtering methods that specifically dampen high-frequency oscillations.

-We find the low interpolation reporting more reasonable because this procedure is most relevant to less frequent VO2 kinetics studies.
-However, the V-slope method, one of the most common methods for determining the first ventilatory threshold, interpolates data in their original method [45].
+Lower interpolation reporting is expected, given its relevance primarily to less frequent VO2 kinetics studies.
+However, the V-slope method, one of the most common methods for determining the first ventilatory threshold, interpolates data in their original method [50].
 Importantly, the V-slope algorithm is only part of the overall V-slope method, so it can be unclear if authors interpolated data when citing the V-slope method.
-Given this and the artificial confidence interval shrinkage, it may be prudent for future papers to specify interpolation or lack thereof.
+Given this and the artificial confidence interval shrinkage, we recommend authors specify interpolation details.
+Although the uncertainty of the VO2 at thresholds are not commonly reported, doing so with appropriate confidence intervals may be prudent as traditional thresholds may be better described as transitions [52,53].

 Most studies use one-second linear interpolation, but different time frames and styles, such as cubic interpolation, may yield different results.
-Cubic spline interpolation produces a smooth curve but may slightly “overshoot” measured values [47].
-Though likely small, we recommend authors specify the interpolation type.
+Cubic spline interpolation produces a smooth curve but may slightly “overshoot” measured values [54].
+Though the choice of linear vs. cubic interpolation may be small, we recommend authors specify the interpolation type for improved reproducibility.

-Despite a much higher percentage of papers describing at least some of their averaging methods, a third of studies examined in this review neglected to document their process.
-Data averaging likely contributes more to the final calculated values of VO2max and other variables than do outlier removal and interpolation.
-Indeed, the research on the effect of interpolation on VO2 kinetics parameters shows that interpolation does not significantly affect the values of parameter estimates [20–23].
+While averaging methods are more frequently reported, about 40% of studies lacked documentation.
+Data averaging likely contributes more to the final calculated values of VO2max and other variables than do outlier removal and interpolation as averaging suppresses potential outliers itself by combining those points with additional observations.
+Research on the effect of interpolation on VO2 kinetics parameters shows that interpolation does not significantly affect the values of parameter estimates [22–25].
 Although we are unaware of studies comparing the effect of outlier removal or leaving data as-is before proceeding with other calculations, the known impact of data averaging on VO2max and the inherent dampening effect of averaging on outliers itself suggests that data averaging is the most important of the three steps when the goal is to reflect the underlying whole-body metabolic rate.
 Therefore, researchers should state their gas exchange data averaging methods to improve research reproducibility and study comparisons.

 Stating averaging methods can also help correctly classify cardiorespiratory fitness against normative data.
-Research by [12] offers a strategy to compare two VO2max values obtained with different averaging methods.
+Research by Martin-Rincon et al. [11] offers a strategy to compare two VO2max values obtained with different averaging methods.
 Without such corrections, one could misclassify cardiorespiratory fitness based on VO2max if VO2max were calculated with a sufficiently different sampling interval than that used to generate the normative data.
+However, this correction applies to group data [11] and different averaging strategies also affect individual VO2max values.

-Importantly, the normative data offered by the American College of Sports Medicine [1, table 4.9, pp. 88-93] is based on a regression of VO2 vs. time-to-exhaustion using a modified Balke protocol and equations developed from [48] and [49] (Cooper Institute, personal communication, 9/2021), rather than directly measured.
-The system used to create the regression for males [49] and females [48] averaged the data every minute and every 30 seconds, respectively.
+Importantly, the normative data offered by the American College of Sports Medicine [1, table 4.9, pp. 88-93] is based on a regression of VO2 vs. time-to-exhaustion using a modified Balke protocol and equations developed from [55] and [56] (Cooper Institute, personal communication, 9/2021), rather than directly measured.
+The system used to create the regression for males [56] and females [55] averaged the data every minute and every 30 seconds, respectively.
 Given that, stating the averaging methods used may allow for better comparisons to normative data.